Thursday, December 17, 2015

 Cardboard cut-outs of Washington and its people just don't do it for me, whether CIA or FBI, the men too bold (though always with that One Serious Flaw) and the women too beautiful (though always with that One Serious Flaw).
 Thriller Writing 101.

-Marcia Muller In her exciting new novel The Ever-Running Man shows us how to write a thriller that honors the Greene method--tension-filled story, with believeable characters in a carefully detailed milieu.
+Marcia Muller In The Ever-Running Man shows us how to write a thriller that honors the Greene method--tension-filled story, with believeable characters in a carefully detailed milieu.

 Private investigator Sharon McCone's husband is one of the owners of RKI, a security company that competes with the best and the brightest in the business.
 But RKI, home office and affiliates, has been set upon with a domestic terrorist who uses explosive devices with deadly cunning and precision.
 McCone, barely escaping such an explosion, glimpses the man who means to make things ugly for the company.